Mendi-D/Mendi-D/README.md

 - 👋 Hi, I’m @Mendi
 - 👀 I’m interested in becoming the best version of myself
-- 🌱 I’m currently learning Data analytics with Bright light tutorias
+- 🌱 I’m currently learning Data analytics with Bright Light Tutorias
 - 💞️ I’m looking to collaborate on all things data
 - 📫 How to reach me ...mendisomoyo@gmail.com